ruby-syntax-tree/syntax_tree/README.md

 ### SyntaxTree.mutation(&block)

 This function yields a new mutation visitor to the block, and then returns the initialized visitor.
-It's effectively a shortcut for creating a `SyntaxTree::Visitor::MutationVisitor` without having to remember the class name.
+It's effectively a shortcut for creating a `SyntaxTree::MutationVisitor` without having to remember the class name.
 For more information on that visitor, see the definition below.

 ### SyntaxTree.search(source, query, &block)